Chefs Notes

 The Pork

 When making BBQ Pork Chow Mein, the most logical place to start is with the pork.
-That is exactly what we are going to do.
 Chinese BBQ pork is often bright red from the addition of either red bean paste or just straight-up red food colouring.
 I couldn't find red bean paste, and I had zero interest in dying my meat with food colouring so, it's not red.
 But it tastes amazing, so does it really matter?

 Marinade